Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Sometimes you need to shake off that funk from losing several matches of, say Fortnite, and you want to chill for a bit.
 This is perfect for those times.
 I’ve done it, and I will keep coming back to it as long as I have an interest in the BR genre.

-From the makers of MMO shooter Enlisted, Cuisine Royale launched as an early access joke, which caught attention from a quite a lot of fans from Enlisted.
+From the makers of MMO shooter Enlisted, Cuisine Royale launched as an early access joke, which caught attention from quite a lot of fans of Enlisted.

 Do you need any more reason to give it a shot?
 Check out their Steam page for more information!